Noelle T.’s Field Notes from Mérida, Mexico

 Courtesy of Noelle

-Field Notes are firsthand travel recommendations for and by our ECT Clubhouse members.
-Get the lowdown on destinations across the globe from travelers and locals alike.
+Field Notes are firsthand travel recommendations for and/or by our ECT community, where we share the lowdown on destinations across the globe from travelers and locals alike.
 This week, Noelle T. shares her highlights from a recent trip to Mérida.

 This summer I spent two weeks in Mérida, Mexico working remotely while my kids attended Spanish immersion school.
 Mérida was an amazing city to be based out of for remote work and I got the chance to explore a lot of the city and surrounding areas on the weekends!